souravs17031999/NeuralNets-Pure-Python/README.md

-# Project Objective : _This is a mini tutorial which aims to develop intuition about how matrices gets/changes/modifies their shapes as they go from layer to layer in a neural network._
+# Objective : _This is a mini tutorial which aims to develop intuition about how matrices gets/changes/modifies their shapes as they go from layer to layer in a neural network._

+# Prerequisite : Basic knowledge of representation of Neural Networks and Matrices.

 * This is a necessary concept to be understood in understanding how actually, we are building more complex neural networks becasue layers stacked over one another keeps the matrices computations overly abstracted but getting deeper insight into their shapes will help us in understanding how our inputs and outputs are related and also very useful while debugging the code as most of the errors occur due to in consistent shapes of matrix.